dmulligan/dmulligan.github.io/_posts/2013-10-06-Raspberry-Pi-GNU-Screen.md

 ---
 layout: post
-title: Raspberry Pi: GNU Screen
+title: Raspberry Pi - GNU Screen
 ---

 I have a terrible short term memory and easily forget what I was doing just a few minutes, never mind hours ago.
 What's this post about again..... ah yes screen.
 I find this application incrediably useful for accessing persistence xterm sessions from different locations: home, work, my tablet / phone etc. It allows me to start long running processes, detach and the process will contuine running while I'm away.
 It's also useful in that it allows a number of terminals to open using the one SSH connection.
 I normally have a few terminals open at once across my Raspberry Pi, FreeNAS, CCTV camera etc.